NewPINNs: Physics-Informing Neural Networks Using Conventional Solvers for Partial Differential Equations: Experiments

-The numerical solver is based on the finite element method, which discretizes the domain into triangular elements and approximates the solution using piecewise polynomial basis functions \citep{BrennerScottFEM}.
-We employ a mesh consisting of triangular elements (with a maximum mesh spacing of 0.05), with cubic shape functions for the velocity and quadratic shape functions for the pressure to satisfy the inf–sup stability condition.
-Time integration is performed using a semi-implicit IMEX scheme with a time step size of $3\times 10^{-3}$ \citep{Boscarino2024}.
-For each input configuration, the solver is executed for $N_s=500$ iterations, which is sufficient to converge to a steady-state solution.

-To interface the convolutional network output with the finite element solver, we use the built-in \texttt{VoxelCoefficient} functionality in NGSolve, which maps grid-based (i.e.\ the U-net output) predictions onto the finite element mesh using polynomial interpolation for both training and inference.
+The grid predictions are coupled to the solver through NGSolve's \texttt{VoxelCoefficient} interpolation, which linearly maps the grid values onto the finite element mesh and supplies them as initial conditions.
+The solver then advances these fields for $N_s = 500$ iterations to produce the converged state $(u^*_{\mathrm{FEM}}, v^*_{\mathrm{FEM}}, P^*_{\mathrm{FEM}})$, which is sampled back onto an evenly spaced $32 \times 32$ lattice to give the targets $(u^*_{\mathrm{grid}}, v^*_{\mathrm{grid}}, P^*_{\mathrm{grid}})$.
+This formulation decouples the network from a fixed mesh resolution, although meaningful interpolation still requires the grid resolution of the U-Net output to be comparable to the FEM mesh density.
+We train with the AdamW optimizer at a learning rate of $10^{-5}$ and a batch size of 64 for 300 epochs \cite{AdamWpaper}.
+As with the Fokker-Planck system previously, we find the default Kaiming initialization (gain $1.0$) in the HuggingFace U-Net implementation sufficient for stable training.

-As shown in Figure~\ref{fig:2dcavity}, the predicted velocity field closely matches the reference solution, accurately capturing the primary recirculation as well as the secondary vortex in the bottom-right corner.
-For $Re=2500$, the mean squared errors for the velocity and pressure fields are $8.3\times10^{-5}$ and $3.3\times10^{-5}$, respectively.
-Additional implementation details and quantitative results are provided in Appendix~\ref{Appendex:A-2DLid}.
+As shown in Figures~\ref{fig:2dcavity_vel} and~\ref{fig:2dcavity_streamlines}, the predicted velocity field closely matches the reference solution, somewhat capturing both the primary recirculation and the secondary vortex in the bottom-right corner.
+Validation losses are computed using mean-squared error across the three physical fields for 64 randomly sampled Reynolds numbers in $[2000,3000]$.
+Across multiple runs the \method loss typically settles around $10^{-4}$ after roughly 300 epochs, as shown in Figure~\ref{fig:2dcavity_err_loss}.
+The oscillation in later epochs likely reflects the network refining its predictions in the corner-vortex regions.